 Digital Information Culture is an introduction to the cultural, social and political impact of digital information and digital resources.
 The book is organised around themes, rather than theories and is arranged into three sections: culture, society and the individual.
 Each explores key elements of the social, cultural and political impact of digital information.
 The culture section outlines the origins of cyber culture in fifties pulp-fiction through to the modern day.
 It explores the issues of information overload, the threat of a digital dark age, and the criminal underbelly of digital culture.
 Section two, society, explores the economic and social impact of digital information, outlining key theories of the Information Age.
 Section three explores the impact of digital information and digital resources on the individual, exploring the changing nature of identity in a digital world.

 - Written by a leading author in the field

 - Focuses on digital information and its social, cultural and political impact is unique

 - The wider theoretical framework, relying less of sociology, more on cultural theory

 Information management academics and students; Information management professionals

 Part 1 Culture and technology: The meaning of culture; Representations of technology; Narratives of technology and culture.
 Part 2 Digital information culture: Textuality; Authenticity; Knowledge; Power; Identity; Memory.

-…a facinating read that explores the real impact of digital technology on our approach to print and on our traditional ways of working and thinking., Online Information Review It’s a long time since I read a book as engaging as this one.
+…a facinating read that explores the real impact of digital technology on our approach to print and on our traditional ways of working and thinking., Online Information Review

-…some excellent arguments on the changing aspects of historical culture in the digital age., Journal of Librarianship and information Science
+It’s a long time since I read a book as engaging as this one. …offers a dynamic and fascinating discussion of the changing culture of information. …engages with a variety of cultural mediums and examples to liberally illustrate his arguments. …some excellent arguments on the changing aspects of historical culture in the digital age., Journal of Librarianship and information Science